Nick Ferrari 7am - 10am

-Prison Nurse Tells Of Radicalisation Inside Jails Across Britain
+Prison Nurse Has Seen Evidence Of Radicalisation In Jails Across Britain

 A prison nurse who has worked in prisons across Britain has told LBC he has seen evidence of radicalisation inside jails across the country.